darrencc1/Study_Timer/readme.md

 **Rust Study Management**:

 **Project Description**:
-Create something that the user can use to create different timers, or sets of timers, so that they can manage their study time vs break time without having to directly interact with the program at every alarm.
-Example is 20 minutes of study with 5 min breaks inbetween, with every 3rd 20min study session having a 15 min break
+This is a study timer designed to help people to study for some time, take a short break and study or do work again.
+After a chosen number of sessions the user can take a long break.
+This will alert the user that the break or study time is over.

 **Project Goals**:
-Learn Rust in a  way that is not just its syntax but on the deeper level of how it is managing space, how and why is it more secure, and how to leverage this capability.
-Note the main.rs right now is notes and learning of RUST, will be kept as a reference for learning purposes.
+Learn Rust syntax and how it interacts with memory.
+This will be a stepp
 ## Instructions for Build and Use

 Steps to build and/or run the software:

 1. Ensure rust is downloaded
 2. Have visual studio code and get the rust-analyzer extension
-3. in the console: cargo run
-this will run the program.
+3. in the console: cargo run --bin Study_Timer this will run the program.

 Instructions for using the software:

-1. First step here
-2.
+1. Run the program in the command prompt
+2. Respond to questions for study time and breaks.
 3.

 ## Development Environment

 To recreate the development environment, you need the following software and/or libraries with the specified versions:

-* First thing here
-*
-*
+* make sure cargo.toml has rodio = ".17" to ensure it plays mp3 file correctly.
+* make sure cargo is updated and current. run... cargo update ...in command prompt *

 ## Useful Websites to Learn More